zntfdr/talks/2019 The State Of Machine Learning in iOS 13/ios_13_machine_learning_state.md

 [.header-emphasis: #ffffff]

 ^Today I’m here to talk about Machine Learning:  it’s a topic that I haven’t had a chance to play with much previously, and it has always fascinated me.
-Since this year my mind wasn’t blown enough already at WWDC, I’ve decided to give it a go.
 You might be asking…at least when I started this journey I did….

 ---